-- Many applications first build a set of BDDs and then derive ZDDs from the BDDs. - These applications should create the manager with 0 ZDD variables and create the BDDs. - Then they should call Cudd\zddVarsFromBddVars() to create the necessary ZDD variables-whose number is likely to be known once the BDDs are available.
+- Many applications first build a set of BDDs and then derive ZDDs from the BDDs. - These applications should create the manager with 0 ZDD variables and create the BDDs. - Then they should call Cudd_zddVarsFromBddVars() to create the necessary ZDD variables-whose number is known once the BDDs are available.